 Even free-range (which only means they have some outdoor exposure) organic chicken receives feed – but at least the organic version is fed a vegetarian diet (not a chicken’s natural diet, but without animal waste products) that is without genetically modified ingredients (to the extent we know; most soy and corn today is genetically modified and not always identified as such) or toxic synthetic pesticides.

 USDA organic chicken can also only receive antibiotics during their first day of life or if they fall ill, not on an ongoing basis as traditional factory farm chickens do.

-Heavy soy consumption has also been shown to impact fat gain, muscle loss, infertility, mood swings and sexual dysfunction.
+Heavy soy consumption has been shown to impact fat gain, muscle loss, infertility, mood swings and sexual dysfunction.
 Unfermented soy products such as tempeh and miso are fine, but tofu and soymilk products should be avoided.
-Try nuts and nut milks, such as almond milk, raw milk and grass-fed cheeses instead.
+Try nuts and nut milks, such as almond milk, instead.

 So, what’s the problem with dairy?
-In order to maximize dairy output, cows are kept pregnant, resulting in high levels of estrogen that can not only wreak havoc on your hormones, but cause early puberty for your daughter, breast development for your son, and belly fat concerns for your husband.
+In order to maximize output, cows are kept pregnant, resulting in high levels of estrogen that can not only wreak havoc on your hormones, but cause early puberty for your daughter, breast development for your son, and belly fat concerns for your husband.
 As with soy, higher levels of reproductive cancers are also found among heavy dairy consumers.

 If you must consume dairy, be sure it is organic, preferably grass-fed.
-Nut milks, such as almond milk, also make delicious substitutes.
+Nut milks, such as almond milk, and products made with nuts, also make delicious substitutes.

 The good news is that with some diet and lifestyle changes, coupled with high-quality nutritional support, your body can heal and you can alleviate your symptoms.
 I’ve helped so many women to finally feel good again — I can help you too!